jwells131313/dargo/README.md

 If you ensure that your test mocks have a higher rank than the service bound by your normal code then all of your internal code will use the mock from the ServiceLocator rather than the original service.

+The entire Dargo API is thread-safe.
+You can call Dargo API from within callbacks from the Dargo API.

 ### Injection Example

 In this example a service called SimpleService will inject a logger.
 The logger itself is a dargo